ordina-jworks/ordina-jworks.github.io/_posts/2018-04-27-scrum-vs-kanban.md

 The lower the limit the faster work will pass through the board.
 Having it too low though will result in a bottleneck situation.

-Kanban has Daily Standup meeting, a 15-minute standup meeting in which every member of the development team answers 3 simple questions:
+Kanban has a Daily Standup meeting, a 15-minute standup meeting in which every member of the development team answers 3 simple questions:
 What have I done yesterday, what will I do today, are there any problems that block me in going forward with my task.

-Demo meetings are held at regular intervals, during this meeting all stakeholders are invited to a demonstration of the new functionality since the last demo.
+Demo meetings are held at regular intervals.
+During these meetings all stakeholders are invited to a demonstration of the new functionality since the last demo.

 Kanban also has retrospective meetings, which have the goal to improve the way of working of the team and solve any issues that have risen since the last retrospective.

-In Kanban there are multiple ways you can do retrospectives; one way would be to do them on a regular basis (bit Scrum like).
+In Kanban there are multiple ways you can do retrospectives.
+One way would be to do them on a regular basis (bit Scrum like).
-Although this doesn’t fit in the Kanban way of working, this provides a welcome disruption of the daily workflow and if conducted well the retrospective will result in a morale boost for the team since they have been listened too and know problems they have will be handled or have been handled during the retro.
+Although this doesn’t fit in the Kanban way of working, this provides a welcome disruption of the daily workflow and if conducted well the retrospective will result in a morale boost for the team since they have been listened to and know problems they have will be handled or have been handled during the retro.

-Since having retrospectives on a regular basis kind of goes against the way of working in Kanban, a simpler way of holding retrospective has been popping up.
+Since having retrospectives on a regular basis kind of goes against the way of working in Kanban, a simpler way of holding retrospective has been popping up the ‘Stop and Solve‘.
-The ‘Stop and Solve‘ which means that every time there is an issue (that the person who encountered it can’t solve it on their own), an immediate retrospective involving the full team is called.
+This means that every time there is an issue (that the person who encountered it can’t solve it on their own), an immediate retrospective involving the full team is called.
 Everyone looks into the problem, and brainstorms for possible solutions until a solution is found.

 There are pros and cons on both ways of working; what is chosen depends on the team.